UBC-CS/cpsc330-2022W2/docs/course_info.md

 **Course Coordinator**:
 - Michelle Pang

 The Course Coordinator can be contacted through email at cpsc330-admin@cs.ubc.ca.
+Please note that the Course Coordinator's work hours are 8:30 AM-4:30 PM Monday to Friday.
+They do not respond to emails outside of their work hours and their response time varies, especially during extra busy times (e.g., before the add/drop deadline).
+In general, you can expect a response in 3-5 business days.

 ## Registration